-On April 12, 2020, the young resident was declared positive of COVID-19 and within a few hours, the Brihanmumbai Municipal Corporation declared Oberoi Springs sealed.
+On April 12, 2020, the young resident was declared positive for COVID-19 and within a few hours, the Brihanmumbai Municipal Corporation declared Oberoi Springs sealed.
 The apartment complex has three towers housing 645 units.
 The residing tower of the patient was immediately cordoned off and barricaded.
 Strict instructions were given to 215 units of the building to not step out of their tower gate.
 The units on the floor of the patient received further instructions to not step out of their respective flats.
 The elevator the patient had used was immediately sealed and sanitised.
 Housekeeping staff was instantly alerted to wear body suits during sanitisation.
 In the meantime, BMC officials arrived and taught the staff on the correct methods to sanitise, with the correct sanitisation solution.
 Soon after each of the 35 floors of all 3 towers were sanitised.

 How Oberoi Springs Managed As A Sealed Community

 Alka Mishra rightly says,”Taking care of a sealed community has taught me patience and taught our 16 member Management Committee to work as a unit.”